A New Story About Fear

 Here’s a simple neuro-anchor you can try:

-As you speak to them, press your thumb and forefinger together.
+✅ As you speak them, press your thumb and forefinger together.

-Let a soft smile rise, and feel it travel through your chest and belly.
+✅ Let a soft smile rise, and feel your breath travel through your chest and belly.

-This exercise help your body programs to remember this state.
+This exercise helps your body remember this state.

-When practiced, it becomes your new baseline.
-Your new emotional home.
+When gratitude is practiced, it becomes your new baseline to rewire your new emotional home.

 Where Does Fear Come From?